LukeGrahamLandry/addictive-additions-mod/README.md

 # Addictive Additions

-A minecraft mod for forge 1.16.3
+A Minecraft mod for forge 1.16.3
+Reimplements some of my favourite features of other mods (ie Extra Utilities, Thermal Expansion, Industrial Foregoing, Actually Additions)

 ## Features
 - Wings